Embedded Goes ParallelBe the first to comment!

 Intel System Studio includes parallel compilers, debuggers, libraries plus special tools to analyze an entire embedded system-on-chip (SoC).
 This aids performance, power consumption and reliability important for mobile consumer devices.

-For instance, Intel System Studio debuggers not only identify memory and threading errors, but provide a system-wide view of every register on an SoC Doing so lets designers identify, for example, synchronization problems that could cause an SoC to fail in the field if not detected during development.
+For instance, Intel System Studio debuggers not only identify memory and threading errors, but provide a system-wide view of every register on an SoC.
+Doing so lets designers identify, for example, synchronization problems that could cause an SoC to fail in the field if not detected during development.

 Intel System Studio compilers take advantage of multicores to boost performance.
 Likewise, its libraries are designed to scale well from single- to multi-thread solutions.
 Intel System Studio supports all conventional operating systems such as Linux and Windows, along with real-time-operating systems (RTOS) popular for the smallest embedded systems, including Wind River‘s (an Intel subsidiary).

-Posted on by R. Colin Johnson, Slashdot Contributing Editor
+April 22, 2013 R. Colin Johnson, Slashdot Contributing Editor